tomgu1991/IMChecker/tools/Readme.md

    [~/IMChecker/tools/example_code]$clang-3.9 -S -emit-llvm -g example.c
    ```

    For projects with a Makefile, we provide a build-capture tools to help users generate LLVM-IR files.
 See the build-capture part for details.
+Our algorithm is based on under-constrained symbolic execution, therefore, we analyze from a single function entry.
+That is, we do not need all the source codes.
+For the function without definition, we simply skip them.
+It may lose accuracy, but it provides a strong analysis context for any compilable C files.

 3. audit the result